akvo/rag-doll/readme.md

 if you choose to run everything on the same machine, you don't need to reserve an internal IP address for Ollama, but you still need the external IP address for the Slack API integration.

-### Firewall Rules

-Slack needs to be able to connect to the `slackbot` container, on port `SLACK_BOT_PORT` (typically 3000).
-Set up a firewall rule with the name and network tag `allow-slack-bolt` that allows traffic to that port to connect and set the associated tag on the network configuration of your virtual machine that hosts the `slackbot` Docker container.

 ### Rag Doll using Docker Compose on a Virtual Machine